 We’re here to help clear it up for you.

-Here in the Midwest, we experience blazingly hot summers, freezing winters, and our fair share of thunderstorms and blizzards.
+Here in the St. Louis, MO area, we experience blazingly hot summers, freezing winters, and our fair share of thunderstorms and blizzards.
 Because we get such a wide variety of different types of weather, it’s vital to choose windows that can withstand it all.
+Our primary window replacement providers are Andersen and Marvin.

 We recommend casement windows for many homeowners since they’re specifically designed to withstand heavy winds.
 These windows hinge at the sides and open outward either to the left or the right.
 You might have also heard them called crank windows.
 Casement and awning windows are the most energy-efficient windows, however, we also use double hung and single hung windows.